 Wonder whether you’re in love or in lust?
-Whether your obsession about someone is a sign of love or addiction?
+Whether your obsession with someone is a sign of love or addiction?
 Whether you’re staying in a troubled relationship because you’re addicted or in love?
 It’s complicated, and lust and love and addiction don’t always exclude one another.
 Endless analyzing doesn’t help or change our feelings, because we’re often driven by forces outside our conscious awareness.

 Initial attraction stirs up neurotransmitters and hormones that create the excitement of infatuation and a strong desire to be close and sexual with the person.
 These chemicals and our emotional and psychological make-up can cause us to obfuscate reality and idealize the object of our attraction.
 Time spent in fantasy fuels our craving to be with him or her.
 This is normal when it doesn’t take over our lives.